K-GIS/K-GIS.github.io/QGIS-course/task/processing_graphical_modeler.md

 GIS Workflows typically involve many steps - with each step generating intermediate output that is used by the next step.
 If you change the input data or want to tweak a parameter, you will need to run through the entire process again manually.
 Fortunately, QGIS has a graphical modeler built-in that can help you define your workflow and run it with a single invocation.
 You can also run these workflows as a batch over a large number of inputs.

-Make sure the SAGA-toolbox is enable in the processing settings.
+Make sure the SAGA-toolbox is enabled in the processing settings.

 **Goal of this task:** This tutorial shows how to build a model to extract areas for a particular class from a classified land use raster.